Avoid Being a Victim of a Mortgage Relief Scam

 Here are some of our tips to protect yourself and your finances:

 Do not pay anything up front.
 Companies who ask you for money prior to doing any work should raise a red flag.
-Some loan modification companies charge high fees, up to $5,000, with no guaranteed benefit.
+Some loan modification companies charge high fees, up to $5,000, with no actual benefit.
 If a company promises to reduce your debt on a home loan, ask for references and never put money down until you see results.